ntalegeofrey/Popstore/README.md

 ### M4 - new scope

-- lock the store function on the edit PopStore page (the store is still visible, but no orders can me made)
+- lock the store function on the edit PopStore page (the store is still visible, but no orders can be made)
 - currency conversion for all EU currencies as a dropdown on "My Popstore".
 - Description validation with max characters.
 Mobile view shows "…".
 - QR Code